 If insufficient airflow doesn’t appear to be the issue, then something else is causing your AC frost over.
 If this is what’s going on, merely letting it melt won’t take care of the issue.
 The evaporator coil will probably continually freeze unless you fix the main symptom.
 Contact an HVAC pro to address issues with your air conditioner, which can include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run low.
 Low refrigerant indicates a leak somewhere.
 Only a tech can find the leak, repair it, and recharge the air conditioner to the appropriate concentration.

 - Filthy evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan might halt airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified techs at Norrell Service Experts to repair the issue.
+When your AC freezes up, contact the ACE-certified techs at Norrell Service Experts to repair the issue.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 205-267-0023 to book air conditioning repair in Birmingham with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.